+What is an IMSI (Intracytoplasmic Morphological Sperm Injection)?
 Out of total cases of infertility amongst a couple, approximately 40% are attributed to male-related issues.
-One of the underlying causes behind male-infertility is problem related to the sperm like low sperm count, poor sperm quality or abnormal sperms.
+One of the underlying causes behind male-infertility is a problem related to sperm like low sperm count, poor sperm quality or abnormal sperms.

 In most of the cases, a conventional ICSI procedure is performed where an expert embryologist visually examines the sperms using a microscope with magnification up to 400x and selects the normal motile sperms.
 However, in cases where the sperm samples are extremely low or highly abnormal, the experts at Southend prescribe the selection of sperms through IMSI or Intracytoplasmic Morphological Sperm Injection, an improved variation of ICSI.